 At KEPs, children have weekly lessons in French from years 3 – 5 using the ‘La Jolie Ronde’ programme of study to ensure curriculum coverage and progression across school, in addition to other resources.
 Children progressively acquire, use and apply a growing bank of vocabulary organised around topics including: greetings, numbers, colours, food and drink, in town, home and family, the classroom, clothes and hobbies.

-Children at King Edwin Primary School are also exposed to other languages during a range of after school clubs including Key Stage 1.
-And not to forget our bi-annual Jet Setter Days which ensure all the children at KEPs from FS1 to Year 6 experience a virtual visit to 2 foreign countries every year when they learn about different languages, cultures and traditions.
+Children at King Edwin Primary School are also exposed to other languages during our bi-annual Jet Setter Days which ensure all the children at KEPs from FS1 to Year 6 experience a virtual visit to 2 foreign countries every year when they learn about different languages, cultures and traditions.